Advanced Configuration

 {% hint style="info" %}

 MongoDB does not support a `"schema"` copy mode.
-MongoDB is schema-less, so `"empty"` and `"all"` are the available options.
+In relational databases, `"schema"` copies table structures without data.
+MongoDB is schema-less and collections don't have a predefined structure separate from their documents, so `"empty"` and `"all"` are the available options.

 {% endhint %}